PrePress Express Drum Scanning FAQ

 At the end of the optics path are 3 PMT's (Photo Multiplier Tubes).
 A truly remarkable invention.

-Aztek is the designer and manufacturer of our 2 drum scanner, the Howtek 7500 and Aztek Premier.
+Aztek is the designer and manufacturer of our 2 drum scanners, the Howtek 7500 and Aztek Premier.

 Click to see the full size image in a new window.